 Authors

-3 Department of Basic Sciences, Division of Histology & Embryology, Faculty of Veterinary Medicine, Urmia University, Urmia, Iran
+2 Department of Basic Sciences, Faculty of Veterinary Medicine, Urmia University, Urmia, Iran

 Abstract

-The present study evaluates the protective effects of royal jelly (RJ) on methotrexate (MTX)-induced testicular damage in rats, focusing on oxidative stress and autophagy.
-MTX, a folic acid analogue used in cancer and autoimmune treatments, impairs spermatogenesis via oxidative stress and apoptosis.
-Twenty-four male Wistar rats were divided into four groups: control (normal saline, 35 days), MTX (0.3 mg/kg, gavage, 3 times/week, 35 days), MTX+RJ (0.3 mg/kg MTX + 0.1 mg/kg RJ, gavage, 3 times/week, 35 days), and RJ (0.1 mg/kg, gavage, 3 times/week, 35 days).
-After 35 days, rats were euthanized, and testicular tissue was analyzed via histopathology, immunohistochemistry for LC3-I/II expression in germ cells, and qRT-PCR for mRNA expression of autophagy-related genes (Beclin-1, Atg7, LC3-I).
-Histopathological findings revealed that MTX caused severe interstitial edema, coagulative necrosis, and disrupted spermatogenesis, with reduced seminiferous tubule (ST) diameter, epithelial thickness, tubular differentiation index (TDI), and spermiogenesis index (SPI).
-Co-administration of RJ significantly improved ST morphology, diameter, epithelial thickness, TDI, and SPI (p<0.05).
-Immunohistochemistry showed a significant increase in LC3-I/II+ germ cells (spermatogonia, spermatocytes, spermatids) in the MTX group, which was markedly reduced in the MTX+RJ group (p<0.05).
-Similarly, qRT-PCR analysis demonstrated elevated mRNA levels of Beclin-1, Atg7, and LC3-I in the MTX group, which were significantly reduced in the MTX+RJ group (p<0.05).
-These findings suggest that RJ mitigates MTX-induced testicular damage by reducing oxidative stress and autophagy, thereby preserving spermatogenesis and testicular integrity.
+The present study evaluated the protective effects of royal jelly (RJ) on methotrexate (MTX)-induced testicular damage in rats, focusing on oxidative stress and autophagy.
+Methotrexate, a folic acid analogue used in cancer and autoimmune treatments, impairs spermatogenesis via oxidative stress and apoptosis.
+Twenty-four male Wistar rats were randomized into four groups: Control (normal saline, 35 days), MTX (0.30 mg kg-1, gavage, three times per week, 35 days), MTX + RJ (0.30 mg kg-1 MTX + 0.10 mg kg-1 RJ, gavage, three times per week, 35 days), and RJ (0.10 mg kg-1, gavage, three times per week, 35 days).
+After 35 days, rats were euthanized and testicular tissue was analyzed via histopathology, immunohistochemistry for LC3-I/II expression in germ cells and qRT-PCR for mRNA expression of autophagy-related genes (Beclin-1, Atg7, LC3-I).
+Histopathological findings revealed that MTX caused severe interstitial edema, coagulative necrosis and disrupted spermatogenesis with reduced seminiferous tubule diameter, epithelial thickness, tubular differentiation index (TDI) and spermiogenesis index.
+Co-administration of RJ significantly improved seminiferous tubule morphology, diameter, epithelial thickness, TDI and spermiogenesis index.
+Immunohistochemistry showed a significant increase in LC3-I/II+ germ cells (spermatogonia, spermatocytes, spermatids) in the MTX group which was markedly reduced in the MTX + RJ group.
+Similarly, qRT-PCR analysis demonstrated elevated mRNA levels of Beclin-1, Atg7, and LC3-I in the MTX group which were significantly reduced in the MTX + RJ group.
+These findings suggested that RJ mitigated MTX-induced testicular damage by reducing oxidative stress and autophagy, thereby, preserving spermatogenesis and testicular integrity.

 Keywords